Foundation / Corporation

 Grants are made primarily in the Twin Cities metropolitan area of Minnesota, and in other regions when connected to individual interest areas of family members.

 The Foundation does not award grants to endowments, scholarships or other types of support for individuals.

-- Affordable Housing:
+Supportive Affordable Housing:

-A letter of inquiry should be no more than two pages and must include the requested information found on the Foundation's website.
+- Letters of Inquiry: A letter of inquiry should be no more than two pages and must include the requested information found on the Foundation's website.
 Email letters of inquiry in Word format, not in .pdf format.
 Sending letters of inquiry by US Postal mail will delay processing of the file.